4.6. Refractive Indices

 4.6.4.
 Loading material catalogues (.agf)

-optrace can also load .agf catalogue files containing different materials.
+optrace supports importing .agf catalogue files that contain different material definitions.
 The function ot.load_agf requires a file path and returns a dictionary of media, with the key being the name and the value being the refractive index object.

-For instance, loading the Schott catalogue and accessing the material N-LAF21 can be done as follows:
+For instance, a way to load the Schott catalogue and accessing the material N-LAF21 is shown below.

 n_schott = ot.load_agf("schott.agf")